 Just a couple of streets away from the Mar Bella beach, this square is worth the visit because of the impressive trees that take up the middle.
 These trees, are known in Spanish as the Arbol de la bella sombra (tree of the beautiful shade).
 It does indeed provide some relief from the scorching sun.
 Not to mention how lovely they make the square look.
 If you are nearby, give it a try.

 Bar: Here we would highly recommend the Els Pescadors Restaurant (Plaça de Prim 1) which has a charming interior and a terrace and stands out for the excellent seafood dishes.

 Part of town: Sarria

-Sarria is one of the biggest neigbourhoods in Barcelona but it´s location – quite far from the centre – makes it preferred residence for the wealthy.
-It is extremely well kept and tidy but one of the most beautiful examples of it is the Plaça de Sant Gaieta – a little oasis that looks like a private garden but luckily the owners of the houses around it have kept it open to the public.
-It´s very picturesque with beautifully arranged flowers and pretty front doors – like taken out of a fairy tale.
+Sarria is one of the biggest neigbourhoods in Barcelona.
+Firstly, it´s location – quite far from the centre – makes it preferred residence for the wealthy.
+Secondly, it’s extremely well kept and tidy but one of the most beautiful examples of it is the Plaça de Sant Gaieta.
+A little oasis that looks like a private garden but luckily the owners of the houses around it have kept it open to the public.
+It´s very picturesque with beautifully arranged flowers and pretty front doors.
+It’s like they have been taken out of a fairy tale.